 Unlike some towns, Stockdale - Allenport isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Stockdale - Allenport are a mix of both white- and blue-collar jobs.
-Overall, Stockdale - Allenport is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Stockdale - Allenport who work in sales jobs (10.41%), office and administrative support (8.92%), and management occupations (8.74%).
+Overall, Stockdale - Allenport is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Stockdale - Allenport who work in management occupations (11.20%), sales jobs (10.53%), and office and administrative support (7.40%).

 Of important note, Stockdale - Allenport is also a town of artists.
 Stockdale - Allenport has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Stockdale - Allenport’s character.

-In terms of college education, Stockdale - Allenport is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.47% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Stockdale - Allenport citizens is substantially higher than the typical US community, as 29.64% of adults in Stockdale - Allenport have at least a bachelor's degree.

 The most common language spoken in Stockdale - Allenport is English.
 Other important languages spoken here include Polish and Italian.